-Outcast is the latest project that Robert Kirkman will use to kill and maim a large group of fictional characters in what will surely be increasingly brutal ways.
+Outcast is the latest project that Robert Kirkman will use to kill and maim a large group of fictional characters, in what will surely be increasingly brutal ways.
 Wrenn Schmidt, Kate Lyn Sheil and Reg E. Cathey will be playing three such characters.
-We ask them about the show’s supernatural elements that will put their livelihoods in danger, the controversies tackling demonic possession, and what drew them to foolishly put their imaginary lives in the hands of the most sadistic writer this side of Clive Barker.
+We asked them about the show’s supernatural elements that will put their livelihoods in danger, the controversies tackling demonic possession, and what drew them to foolishly put their imaginary lives in the hands of the most sadistic writer this side of Clive Barker.

 What first attracted you to the roles?

 Wrenn Schmidt: I was both really into – and highly suspicious of – the script.
 I thought it was really incredible, but there was so much very-specific description of what happens with Joshua’s character that I was really afraid in the wrong hands it would come across as hokey.
 But I also really loved the character of Megan.
 So I called my manager to let them know that I didn’t think I should go for this.
-The character was really great, but in the wrong hands Outcast could be the worst thing ever.
+The character was really great, but in the wrong hands, Outcast could be the worst thing ever.

 Then I ended up talking to the casting director and she said “Just audition for it,” so I did.
 Then I got to meet Robert (Kirkman) without knowing who he was.
-So just talking to him about the world and the characters was really interesting because he’s very laid back – not didactic – but he has really clear opinions.
+Just talking to him about the world and the characters was really interesting because he’s very laid back – not didactic – but he has really clear opinions.
 The other thing that really attracted me to the role was working with Patrick (Fugit).
-I actually had auditioned with him for a different project and had a really great time, but neither of us got cast in it.
-So when the opportunity came back around, I just thought I’d really love to work with him.
+I actually had auditioned with him for a different project and had a really great time, but neither of us got cast in it, so when the opportunity came back around, I just thought I’d really love to work with him.
 So now that I’ve been assured that this was going to be a really fun experience, and I get to play this fabulous character, it really seemed like it could be a good one.

 Kate Lyn Sheil: I also have a great deal of faith in the casting director who was working on the project, Julie Schubert, so I went in for her and she had so many amazing things to say about the entire production and the script.
 My character, Alison, isn’t in the pilot that much so I didn’t have much to go on.
 It was really the team behind it I was attracted to.
 Also, Patrick and I had just worked on a movie; we only spent one day together but he’s great and I’m a huge fan of his work.
 So yeah, that was my entry point into the project.